MohanGsk/ApplicationInsights-Home/CrossSdkCollaboration/Self-Diagnostics.md

 #### "Destination=File" schema
 All SDKs must support File logging to provide a basic and consistent supportability experience.
+The following values are optional.
+If any value cannot be parsed, the default value will be used instead.

 - [Optional] `Path`
     - Value: The full path to a directory that the SDK will have write access.
 IMPORTANT: this field must be case sensitive